jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 * **Bounce message**
 * **Default subject** - specify a default title.
 Example: (no subject)

+### Other e-mail caller than original ticket caller
+Recommendation: enable this for security reasons.
+Anyone replying (even by guessing or just going over ticket numbers) to a ticket,
+may trigger a notification with the new log entry to the original ticket caller.

+* Use case: block others from replying to a ticket.
+* **Policy violation behavior**
+  * Bounce to sender and delete
+  * Bounce to sender and mark as undesired
+  * Delete
+  * Do nothing
+  * Fallback: default subject
+* **Bounce subject**
+* **Bounce message**
+* **Enabled** - yes/no.

 ### Closed tickets
 * Use case: despite very clear warnings a ticket has been closed, user still replies.
 * **Policy violation behavior**